predix/apphub-microapp-seed/README.md

-# Microapp Base Seed
+# apphub-microapp-seed
 This is the microapp seed, which uses [Node](https://nodejs.org/) and [Express](http://expressjs.com/) on the back-end, and [ES6/ES2015](https://babeljs.io/docs/learn-es2015/), [Babel](https://babeljs.io/) and [Webpack](http://webpack.js.org/) on the front-end.

-### What's a microapp?
+### What's a micro-app?
-A microapp is designed to be loaded into the main content area of the [App Hub](https://github.build.ge.com/hubs/ui-app-hub).
-The App Hub includes the microapp's `index.html` directly into the content section in its template, and proxies any further resource requests directly to the microapp itself.
+A micro-app is designed to be loaded into the content area of the [App Hub](https://github.build.ge.com/hubs/ui-app-hub).
+The AppHub includes the micro-app's `index.html` directly into the content section in its template, and proxies any further resource requests directly to the micro-app itself.

 ## Whats New?
-The build stack is completly new and will change the way you develop.
+The build stack is completely new and will change the way you develop applications.
+For more information on the build stack visit [Webpack](http://webpack.js.org/).

 ## Getting Started
 After you clone the repo.